-Many years ago, when I first became an eikaiwa instructor at NOVA, I received a wooden stamp with デレック (derekku) written on it.
-I was told that this would be necessary for any major paperwork in Japan, e.g., registration at local city hall or ward office, opening a bank account and applying for most jobs.
-Even though デレック was not how I wrote my name in Japanese, I took special care of this stamp and used it many times over the years.
+Many years ago, when I first became an eikaiwa instructor at NOVA, I received a wooden stamp with my name carved into it in Japanese.
+I thought it was so cool.
+I thought of myself like an old English king sealing letters with a stamp in hot wax on papyrus.
+I was told this stamp would be necessary for any major paperwork in Japan, e.g., registration at a local city hall or ward office, opening a bank account, and applying for jobs.
+There are two kinds of stamps.

-Up until this point, I never had any problems using my stamp.
 While most countries use a signature, Japan strongly believes in registered stamps.
-Japan even forced Korea to adopt this system while Korea was under Japanese rule, though South Korea officially dropped this system, believing it to be inefficient and easily susceptible to fraud.
-Japan, known for its reluctance to change, continues to use this system.
-Thank Japanese bureaucracy.
-While stamps are just another of Japan’s prehistoric practices, they are still pretty cool.
-Unfortunately, my stamp sucks.
-It would definitely be cooler to have a stamp in kanji.
+Japan even forced Korea to adopt this system during the Japanese occupation.
+South Korea officially dropped this system, believing it to be inefficient and easily susceptible to fraud.